U.S. News Rankings

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Drew University is 10:1, and the school has 72.1 percent of its classes with fewer than 20 students.
-The most popular majors at Drew University include: Political Science and Government, General; Economics, General; English Language and Literature, General; Psychology, General; and Drama and Dramatics/Theatre Arts, General.
-The average freshman retention rate, an indicator of student satisfaction, is 81.8 percent.
+The student-faculty ratio at Drew University is 10:1, and the school has 69.8 percent of its classes with fewer than 20 students.
+The most popular majors at Drew University include: Political Science and Government, General; Psychology, General; Economics, General; English Language and Literature, General; and Sociology.
+The average freshman retention rate, an indicator of student satisfaction, is 79.8 percent.

 |Student gender distribution|